Updated: Jan 4

-Somewhere back, when I was in 2nd grade, I participated in an enunciation competition where fellow students had to say on road safety, considering the fact that it was 31st August, Road Safety day.
-And my father had to fix my mistake in the competition.
-And he also arranged me well with the speech.
+Somewhere back, when I was in 2nd grade, I participated in an enunciation competition where fellow students had to speak on road safety because it was 31st August, Road Safety day.
+My mother had arranged me well with the speech and fixed my mistakes.
 All I had to do back then was to go and say out what I had memorized by heart.
 And so, when we entered the venue, I looked around only to find countless other nominee and surprisingly all of them elder to me.
 Some were stumbling through their papers and some were murmuring with their eyes closed.

-Although I won a consolation prize for my speech, I figured out, that there was a lot, an actual lot to be improved at my end.
+Although I received the third position, I figured out, that there was a lot, an actual lot to be improved at my end.
 With years, such competitions helped me get better and better with speaking on stage and that possible also helped me host events and give speeches in functions and events in school days.
 I may not be the best when it comes to public speaking, but I definitely have the experience to share some ready tips with my readers.

 Here allow me to piece a few tips for students who might be interested in public speaking/ elocution/debate/ extempore etc …..
 And yes, these tips I have gathered from my own experience and also a great deal of observation.